| Visas and Residency

 8. Letter of acceptance from University or School where the applicant will be studying

-9. Payment of Chilean visa fee (currently $160 USD for US citizens).
+9. Payment of Chilean visa fee.
 Fees must be paid by money order, debit or credit card (Visa or Mastercard).
 On the last business day of the month only money orders will be accepted.

 This information provides guidelines about the visa process.
 Visa regulations often change, and procedures can vary by Consulate and/or Embassy.
 Students should verify the current visa application procedures with the appropriate Consulate or Embassy before initiating the process.
 While every effort is made to ensure these guidelines are updated and as accurate as possible, ISEP cannot guarantee that the visa information posted is the most current.